sgorgun/uml-design-basics/README.md

 * Is it true that a const field is a run-time constant and the read-only field can be used for compile-time constants?
 * Whether it is possible for a property to have only a "get" accessor?
 * Whether it is possible for a property to have only a "set" accessor?
+* Does a read-only property have both "get" and "set" accessors?
 * Whether the _SimpleClass16_ class is immutable or mutable class?
 Why?